Presented By: Ronald Faram, DDS

 Register for the course here.

 No refunds issued.
-Credit may be extended to another course.
 We reserve the right to cancel the course if the need arises.

 The University of Oklahoma College of Dentistry is a CERP Recognized Provider.
 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.